 Expose your students to biographies of inspiring historical figures who have triumphed against difficult odds.
 This unit is packed with enriching interactive activities.

-- Write a letter from the historical figure's point of view using proper letter writing conventions.
+- Write a letter from a historical figure's point of view using proper letter writing conventions

-- Use Internet resources to gather images to use in their project.
+- Use web resources to gather images to use in their project

 - Photo album from home or collection of photos that show life events such as birthdays, graduations, etc.

 - 3" x 5" index cards, at least five per student

 - 9" x 12" construction paper in various colors, at least two sheets per student

 - Optional: Glossy photo paper for printing

 - Prepare a letter or classroom newsletter article to send home explaining that students will need to bring in a small suitcase or bag and will be dressing in costume for the final day of the project (see Part IV).
 It is best to send this note home at the beginning of the lesson.